Hugomguima/feup-sope/README.md

 The executable file is in `./bin/` directory after you run the command `make` in terminal.

+Also we have a symbolic link to executable file in the root folder after executing `make`

 ## Features
 Every functionality mentioned bellow is full working.